empsjohn/Empleo-Portfolio/README.md

 Interactions

 * Download Resume
-* back to top button script
+* Back to top button script
-* contact form that validates and sends an error message when the form is not filled
+* Contact form that validates and sends an error message when the form is not filled
-* email format checker
+* Email format checker
-* modal pop-up after sending your form
+* Modal pop-up after sending your form
-* resets form after sending.
+* Resets form after sending